Gradient Descent Algorithm in Machine Learning

 • How do you initialize the parameters?
 What impact does the choice of initialization have on the optimization process?

-• What is the stopping criteria for the optimization process?
+• What are the stopping criteria for the optimization process?
 How do you determine when the optimization has converged?
-How can you ensure that the optimization process is efficient and computationally feasible for large datasets?
+How can you ensure the optimization process is efficient and computationally feasible for large datasets?

 • What is the computational cost of evaluating the gradient and updating the parameters in each iteration?